In This Article

 Cons

-• Some disposables don’t come with a way to charge the device if the battery dies before you finish its contents.
+- Some all-in-ones don't have a way to charge the device if the battery dies before you finish its contents.

-• Unfortunately, while some vape pen tops may be recyclable, the components in disposable vape batteries make them unable to be recycled or thrown away with your household garbage.
+- Unfortunately, while some vape pen tops may be recyclable, the components in all-in-one vape batteries make them unable to be recycled or thrown away with your household garbage.

 Device-Specific and Dab Carts

 Lastly, there are proprietary carts for specific vape models.
 Some batteries are only compatible with a specific brand's carts or pods.
-Other brands may make a compatible version of those pods, but they’re often only compatible with one brand.
+Other brands may make a compatible version of those pods but are often only compatible with one brand.
 For example, some of the vape rigs from PAX only work with PAX pods.

 Pros